 Our students blend technology with leadership and management skills, giving them the experience to advance in their careers.
 Our strong partnerships within the business community keep us current with industry trends and bring practical applications to the educational experience.
 Industry-experienced faculty and applied learning practices enhance the value of the learning and the lives of the learners.

-and our flexible schedules and personal service accommodate the many demands on their time.
+We understand the needs of working adults, and our flexible schedules and personal service accommodate the many demands on their time.
 Our students often begin taking continuing graduate courses as a career enhancing step, but find the benefits are much more -- enhancing their entire lives.

-is located on the St. Paul Campus of the University of St. Thomas.
+The rapidly growing School of Engineering is located on the St. Paul Campus of the University of St. Thomas.
 The school offers Bachelor of Science degrees in Mechanical Engineering (BSME) and Electrical Engineering (BSEE); and Master's degrees in Manufacturing Systems Engineering (MMSE), Manufacturing Systems (MSMS) and Technology Management (MSTM).
 Certificate programs are available in: Materials Science, Quality, Product Development, Engineering Management, Manufacturing Management, and Medical Device Manufacturing.

 Engineering educational programs are tailored to meet the technological needs of the companies operating in our region.
 Accordingly, our curriculum specializes in several key technologies including: